mourtadg7/mourtadg7/README.md

 ## About me

-- :books:Mathematics and Statistics major
+- Mathematics and Statistics major :books:
-- :briefcase:Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour
+- Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour :briefcase:
 -

 ## Languages & Tools